 US judge temporarily blocks Microsoft acquisition of Activision

-WASHINGTON (Reuters) - A U.S. judge late on Tuesday granted the Federal Trade Commission's (FTC) request to temporarily block Microsoft Corp's acquisition of video game maker Activision Blizzard and set a hearing next week.
+A US judge late on Tuesday granted the Federal Trade Commission’s (FTC) request to temporarily block Microsoft Corp’s acquisition of video game maker Activision Blizzard and set a hearing next week.

-Microsoft and Activision must submit legal arguments opposing a preliminary injunction by June 16; the FTC must reply on June 20.
+Microsoft (MSFT) and Activision (ATVI) must submit legal arguments opposing a preliminary injunction by June 16; the FTC must reply on June 20.

+Activision, which said Monday the FTC decision to seek a federal court order was “a welcome update and one that accelerates the legal process,” declined to comment Tuesday.

+Microsoft said Tuesday “accelerating the legal process in the U.S will ultimately bring more choice and competition to the gaming market.
+A temporary restraining order makes sense until we can receive a decision from the court, which is moving swiftly.”

 Davila said the bar on closing will remain in place until at least five days after the court rules on the preliminary injunction request.

-The FTC, which enforces antitrust law, initially asked an administrative judge to block the transaction in early December, arguing it would give Microsoft's video game console Xbox exclusive access to Activision games, leaving Nintendo consoles and Sony Group Corp's PlayStation out in the cold.
+The FTC has argued the transaction would give Microsoft’s video game console Xbox exclusive access to Activision games, leaving Nintendo consoles and Sony Group Corp’s PlayStation out in the cold.

 Microsoft’s bid to acquire the “Call of Duty” video game maker was approved by the EU in May, but British competition authorities blocked the takeover in April.